Montana-Media-Arts/340-interactive-arts-1/Syllabus.md

 - Game design

 This course will include a mix of reading, discussion, interactive development, projects, and tests.
 As this is an intensive course in a developing area, students are expected to be in class and to participate.

+### Specific for Fall 2017

+What is interactivity?
+What does it mean to create meaningful interactive experiences?
+In this hand-on course, students will learn how to create interactive installations and environments.
+Scale and space will be explored with reference to the body, while creating cybernetic systems for real-time and time-based interaction.
+Software (p5.js, openCV, Max/MSP/Jitter), electronics and physical computing (Arduino) will be covered in a workshop style format, with the goal of students creating physical projects.
+A variety of input and output mechanisms (edge detection, tracking, capacitance sensors, presence sensors, custom switches, etc), networking and best practices will be covered in workshops.
+Class discussions will cover readings about interactive art and design, space, installation.
+Students are free to explore their own ideas/concepts through the lens of this course.

+### Objectives

+Students will gain a vocabulary for interactivity and learn a variety of tools and techniques to create interactive installations, including tracking, edge detection, sensors, basic electronics and physical computing.
+Students will gain knowledge of different methods to create interactive installations including: installations for 1 person, many people, time dependent or input dependent.
+Students will understand the difference between reactive, interactive and dynamically changing systems.

+Students are expected to bring ideas to explore with these techniques.
+The goals of the projects are not simply about the successful function of the technical process.
+The goal is to integrate these technical elements to make work that is about something.
+This could be a problem, phenomena, story, natural element, or other form of expression.
+This class is about exploring those on a physical scale, such as the body.
+Projects will create full scale and dynamic installation using both digital and physical means.
+These projects will be portfolio-level quality works.

 ## Professor/Instructor